2025

 Besides keeping up with the ever-changing job data and employment law, the underlying core of any HR generalist is performance management.

 Efficient performance managing skills require proactivity.
-This means that the HR generalist will revise the company policy manual before it needs any specific updates.
+This means the HR generalist will revise the company policy manual before it needs any specific updates.

 The same goes for regulating company benefits and creating employee programs, recruitment programs, and innovative employment practices that keep the human resources machine running.